martini-contrib/oauth2/README.md

 }
 ~~~

-If a route requires login, you add `oauth2.LoginRequired` to the handler chain.
-If the user is not logged, he/she will be automatically redirected to the login path.
+If a route requires login, you can add `oauth2.LoginRequired` to the handler chain.
+If user is not logged, they will be automatically redirected to the login path.

 ~~~ go
 m.Get("/login-required", oauth2.LoginRequired, func() ...)